 You cannot demand or ask for more than $10,000 in a small claims court case.
 (Government Code 28.093).
 Small claims parties can only recover money.
-The court has no authority to issue an injunctive or equitable award.
-For example, you could sue a dry cleaner for ruining your clothes and ask for money to replace the clothes, but you cannot ask the judge for an order for the dry cleaner to repair your clothes.
-This type of relief would be injunctive relief.
+You are unable to seek injunctive or equitable relief.
+Say your landscaper breaks a sprinkler head.
+You can ask the court for money to replace the sprinkler head, but you cannot ask the court for an order requiring the landscaper to physically replace the sprinkler head.
+You could only ask the court for an award of money.

 In order to follow correct procedure, a small claims case needs to be filed in the proper county and precinct.
 In Texas, the action is filed in the County and Precinct where the defendants reside or where a contract was to be performed.
 (Government Code Section 28.011).

 A Justice of the Peace for Anderson County hears small claims court cases for Anderson County.

 You are allowed to hire an attorney (Texas Government Code Section 28.003), however, most small claims court parties choose to represent themselves.
 This is because cases involving $10,000 or less usually do not justify the cost of an attorney.
 You are not required to have an attorney, but you are allowed one.
 (Government Code 28.003).